Butterflies Montessori Nursery

 - Ways we inform parents about how their child is being supported

 Keyworkers are always available for daily informed chats and concerns about a child’s health and well-being, offering guidance and advice/ liaising with Health visitors where necessary.
-Information on healthy eating is displayed, with guidance from the Healthy Early Years (HEY) Project.
+Information on healthy eating is displayed, with guidance from the Healthy Under 5's.
 Newsletters and Learning Journeys are used to share development and interests.
 Staff/parent concerns are always discussed with confidentiality.

 - Our complaints policy